 Watermelon Chunks

 Watermelon is perfect during the summer because it will cool your dog down and give him nutritional benefits.
 Do not feed your dog the rind or seeds.
 A little watermelon on top of his food gives hydration to your dog.
+Carrots are also great to add to homemade dog food for heart disease.

 Cored & Sliced Apples